ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 sc-connectors.
 All these attributes of sc-elements and sc-element structures are hidden from user, but you can get these features using this API.

+!!! note
+    All API methods are thread-safe.

+!!! note
+    To include this API provide `#include <sc-memory/sc_memory.hpp>` in your hpp source.

 ## **ScAddr**

 Each sc-element has a sc-address with which you can obtain information about this sc-element.